-How do I search for compounds near a single frequency using the Spectrum View?
+How do I search for compounds near a single or multiple frequencies using the Spectrum View?

-- 1. Right-click on the spectrum, and click Search for Compounds Near x.xx ppm. - 2.
+- 1. Right-click on the spectrum, and click Search for Compounds Near x.xx ppm to initiate a single location search, or Add x.xx ppm to search locations to append the current location to the existing search location(s). - 2.
 Click the X at the right edge of the search box to cancel the search and restore the full list of compounds.

-How do I search for compounds in a frequency range using a selected region?
+How do I search for compounds in a single or multiple frequency ranges using a selected region?

 - 1. Use the Select Region tool to select a region of the spectrum. - 2.
-Right-click on the selected region, and click Search for Compounds in this Region. - 3.
+Right-click on the selected region, and click Search for Compounds in this Region or Add Region to search locations. - 3.
 Click the X at the right edge of the search box to cancel the search and restore the full list of compounds.